w3c/wcag3/guidelines/groups/images-and-media/captions/captions-centered-immersive.md

 :::tests
 <b>Procedure</b>
 For each caption in 360-degree environments:
-1. Check if captions remain directly in front of the user.
+1. Check that captions remain directly in front of the user.

 <b>Expected results</b>
 * #1 is true.